Ydeback/SICK-MRS1000-Line-Follower/README.md

+# Using the system
+When all the dependencies have been installed and setup accordingly the system is ready to be run by executing the main.py file using python3.

+# Dependencies
+Python3
+apa102_pi
+numpy

 # Structure of the file system
 #### underscore files
 init files for the corresponding method files